My Motorcycle History

 After that summer in Seattle I realized the ideal bike for me would be something that can handle normal dirt-bike stuff while being able to carry camping gear and travel almost anywhere.
 I decided to put the Husqvarna and its bundled accessories up for sale and began the search for a Honda Africa Twin.

 Within a week of listing the bike I found a seller on Craigslist who was willing to make a near even trade: an Africa Twin with spare tires for the Husqvarna plus gear.
 It was a great deal and we swapped with little hesitation.

 Ever since acquiring the Africa Twin I had been itching to go on a trip with it.
 In April 2020, amidst the corona-virus pandemic, Luke, Daniel, and I went on a short expedition around New Mexico.
 The trip was a success and we learned alot about living off our bikes.

 The Northwest Passage Cycle Trip of June 2020

-Amidst the height of the SARS-COVID19 pandemic, Daniel and I set out on an 8k mile bike trip to social distance.
+Later that summer and still amidst the height of the SARS-COVID19 pandemic, Daniel and I set out on an 8k mile bike trip to social distance.